BDC Hamburger Icon

 Open row

 If your business is in an industry like food service, transportation, events or tourism, forming relationships with hospitality industry professionals can bring enormous benefits.
-It’s also a chance to connect with like-minded professionals, track industry trends and enrich your knowledge.
+It’s a chance to connect with like-minded colleagues, track industry trends and enrich your knowledge.
+However, expanding your professional network can be challenging.
+We’ll explore ways to meet hospitality industry professionals, introduce them to your business and start reaping the rewards of positive industry relationships.

 How to network with hospitality industry insiders